the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-definition.md

 The following refactorings are optional recommendations to explain the different JavaScript/React patterns.
 You can build complete React applications without these advanced patterns, so don't be discouraged if they seem too complicated.

-All components in the *src/App.js* file are function components.
 JavaScript has multiple ways to declare functions.
 So far, we have used the function statement, though arrow functions can be used more concisely:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~